-Once my iPhoto album is ready, I pull a month’s album of photos into Blurb Booksmart.
+Once my iPhoto album is ready, I pull a month’s album of photos into Blurb Booksmart which is where the family yearbook design really begins.
 I like working offline using Booksmart, rather than their online tool, since I have about 1,000+ photos to work with.
 I’ve also made books using InDesign, but for my yearbooks I prefer Booksmart and their standard “Portrait” size (8″x10″).

 I work month-by-month so I feel I’m making progress and am not overwhelmed by the pile left to do!

 I make a simple divider page for each month which can be deleted later (I keep mine in and make sure they’re on the right hand side of a page spread).
 This helps me keep track of where I’m up to in the year.
 I also leave one page straight afterwards to write about that month’s events.